Battle of the Gumista

 The March Offensive or the Battle of the Gumista was a battle between Georgian armed forces and Abkhaz separatists.
-It was the bloodiest clash of the Abkhaz–Georgian conflict and the War in Abkhazia.
 It was held on March 15–16, 1993 along 8 km of the banks of the Gumista River.

 Background

 In early 1993, Abkhazian separatists controlled half of the autonomous republic of Abkhazia and, after having strengthened their positions after opening the border with Russia, the separatists shifted their focus to capturing Sokhumi, the capital of the region.
 To organize themselves, they established the Ministry of Defense on 10 October 1992.
-Mercenaries, including the Bagramyan Battalion, a unit composed predominantly of ethnic Armenian, joined the Abkhazian Armed Forces.
+Mercenaries, including the Bagramyan Battalion, a unit composed predominantly of ethnic Armenians, joined the Abkhazian Armed Forces.
 The Abkhazians secured a significant ammunition supply and manpower from various regions, including receiving help from the Middle East.
 Together with North Caucasian militants and Russian military units, they prepared for a major assault on Sukhumi.